tshepang/blog/content/recent-movies-2009-04-14.md

 also wonder what the story advocates... be good?
 And it's a very good movie too.

-I was not going to post a comment, but the gal in *Body of Lies* is tremendously gorgeous and desirable, a central attraction in a real good movie spoilt by an untalented lead.
+I was not going to post a comment, but the woman in *Body of Lies* is tremendously gorgeous and desirable, a central attraction in a real good movie spoilt by an untalented lead.